ImRuchiShah/Data-Analysis-using-PowerBI-on-Adventure-Works-Cycle/README.md

 - Identify high value customers

 **Question to answer:**
-- Which are the top products drawing high sales, reveue, profit and returns?
+- Which time of the month sees the rise in the sales of the product?
-- Which is the region having highest sales of the product?
+- Which product category has the highest sales and revenue?
-- Which time of the month sees the rise in the profit of the product?
+- Which product location has the highest sales and revenue?
-- Who are the high value values?
+- What is the change in month to month change in products revenue?